-What is study monitoring
+What is study progress monitoring?

 If you are studying with a Dutch study residence permit, then the study monitoring applies to you.
 This implies that in order to maintain your study residence permit, your study results need to be sufficient.
 You will need to pass at least 50% of the nominal study workload for each academic year.